tc39/notes/meetings/2017-09/sept-28.md

 MZG: Yeah

-LBR: I'll bring a draft spec next meeting.
+LEO: I'll bring a draft spec next meeting.

 #### Conclusion/Resolution
 - No advancement, a draft for Stage 2 should be prepared as a follow up.